41DA301F 2CCC 4905 9ABB F3F861C720C6 4 5005 c

-March 7,8,9 We offer you AN IMMERSIVE 3-day RETREAT with Geshe Thubten Sherab - In-person and Online
+March 7,8,9 An IMMERSIVE 3-day RETREAT COMPLETED with Geshe Thubten Sherab Hybrid Event

 The Six Perfections: 1. generosity, 2. ethical conduct, 3. patience, 4. diligence, 5. meditation, and 6. wisdom.

-Geshela will lead us in an exploration of the foundation of the Buddhist Mahayana Path leading to the development of the good heart, great compassion, the wisdom of Bodhichitta - the immeasurable love for all sentient beings and wish for their happiness and wellbeing.
-Via Commentary, interactive discussions, contemplations, guided meditations, and within relaxed community gatherings together over 3 precious days, we will experience the benefits of the essence of the Six Perfections and develop the clarity required to utilize these virtues within our daily lives - a road map for a meaningful and purposeful life.
+Geshela will lead us in exploring the foundation of the Buddhist Mahayana Path leading to the development of the good heart, great compassion, the wisdom of Bodhichitta - the immeasurable love for all sentient beings and wish for their happiness and well-being.
+Via Commentary, interactive discussions, contemplations, guided meditations, and relaxed community gatherings together over 3 precious days, we will experience the benefits of the essence of the Six Perfections and develop the clarity required to utilize these virtues within our daily lives - a road map for a meaningful and purposeful life.

 All about our special guest Geshe Thubten Sherab [ who has been visiting CTCT regularly since 2012 ] read on......